mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 The dataset gave me a breakdown of firms by 2 digit SIC code and UK region (e.g. "South East").

 Unfortunately, this dataset had one big downside: it showed the number of businesses, not how many people work in them industry.
-So initially I had guess that number based on the employment size band information in the dataset.
+I could only guess that number based on the employment size band information in the dataset.
-If the range for the number of employees was 20-49 I counted that as 35 employees.
+If the number of employees was in the 20-49 range I counted that as 35 employees.

 That allowed me to start mapping the data, but I couldn't use it to make any reliable claims.
 Looking further, I eventually found an [Excel file](http://www.ons.gov.uk/ons/rel/bus-register/business-register-employment-survey/2010/rft-bres-2010-table-5--region-by-industry--3-digit-.xls) with employment numbers for each region and sector.
 (Employment includes part-time and full-time employees, as well as working business owners.)